mosregal-admin/RectStyles/README.md

 <p align="center">
-  CSS front-end framework for faster and easier web development.
+  CSS front-end framework for faster and easier web development for Echodesk DevTeams. git add .

- <p align= "center"> Developed with love from <a href="https://echodeskechnology.com">EchodeskTechnology</a>
+ <p align= "center"> Developed with love from <a href="https://github.com/serverguyken">Serverguyken</a>

   <br>